blemoine/Eff/src/main/tut/README.md

 Description
 -----------

-Effect System is way to deal with _impure_ code in some kind of _pure_ functional programming way.
+Effect System is a way to deal with _impure_ code in some kind of _pure_ functional programming way.

 The core of the Effect System is the `Eff[E, A]` class, which represents an _impure_ code that generate a `A` by using a list `E` of `EFFECT`.